57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ### Social Media Recovery
 Social account recovery is also an advantage of AA Wallet; you can set up a social account as the guardian of the wallet, and you can retrieve the access rights to the contract account through social account verification.
 Currently, losing the private key means you can never access Ethereum funds.
 Account Abstraction separates account access from the private key.
 With social recovery, you can designate trusted contacts (such as family or friends) who can help you regain access if you lose your signing key.
 This may involve a multi-step verification process or delayed access procedures to prevent unauthorized recovery.

-## The Disadvantage of Account Abstraction
+## The Disadvantages of Account Abstraction
 ### May Result in Higher Gas Fees
 In the past, a transfer between EOAs (External Owned Accounts) only required consumption of 21000 Gwei.
 Still after using ERC 4337, because a contract call will occur, it also generates additional costs, leading to a higher cost for User Operation. ([Details can be referred to in this article](https://www.stackup.sh/blog/how-much-more-expensive-is-erc-4337)) Currently, the best solution is to use Layer 2 for transactions, which can significantly reduce the cost of gas fees.